An adventurous trip for families and nature lovers of all ages.

 How far in advance should I book my trip to Costa Rica?

-Costa Rica is a small country that has much to offer, however there are limitations and our advice is to start planning around 6 to 12 months before your visit, as this helps us offer the best value airfares and secure your hotels of choice.
+Costa Rica is a small country that has much to offer, and our advice is to start planning around 6 to 12 months before your visit, as this helps us offer the best value airfares and secure your hotels of choice.

 Can I book a last-minute holiday to Costa Rica?